 Enforcing court decisions

 A judgment is normally enforceable as soon as it becomes final (i.e. when all appeal venues have been exhausted).
-If the debtor fails to satisfy the judgment, it is possible to request compulsory enforcement (juízos de execução) of the decision before the enforcement courts through Attachment Orders giving access to the debtor's bank account and Garnishee Orders allowing payment of the debt to be obtained from a third party owing to the debtor.
+If the debtor fails to satisfy the judgment, it is possible to request compulsory enforcement (juízos de execução) of the decision before the enforcement courts through Attachment Orders, giving access to the debtor's bank account and Garnishee Orders allowing payment of the debt to be obtained from a third party owing money to the debtor.

 How long could legal action take?

-Obtaining a decision in first instance could take one year, whereas obtaining a final and enforceable decision in Portugal could take up to two years, depending on the complexity of the case.
+Obtaining a decision in first instance could take around one year, whereas obtaining a final and enforceable decision in Portugal could take up to two years, depending on the complexity of the case.
 Enforcement proceedings can be very quick but it depends on the existence of assets, or on the difficulty of identifying the assets to apprehend and sell.

 Domestic courts would generally need more time to deal with claims involving foreign parties, particularly because documents would then be translated, while foreign witnesses might have to be heard.